rodneyshupe/Cookbook/Recipes/Jerky/HomemadeJerky.rst

    the vent is fully open and no water in the drip bowl.
 If using the oven leave the door open slightly using a wooden spoon to allow moisture to escape.
-3. If smoke is required use smoker as above but use hickory flavor bisquettes for 2-3 hours and then just heat for remaining time.
+3. If smoke is required use smoker as above but use hickory flavour bisquettes for 2-3 hours and then just heat for remaining time.
 4. Dehydration can take approximately 6 to 8 hours.
 But rotate the racks every hour.